 **You can get the complete list of ingredients and full instructions for making this potato and onion casserole on the printable recipe card at the end of this post**

-Onions – I prefer to use white onions in this dish, but if you only have red onions they will work just as well.
+Onions - I prefer using white onions in this dish, but if you only have red onions they will work just as well.
 They should either be grated on the large holes of a box grater or cut in half from tip to root and then sliced into thin semi-circles.

-Cream – you should use double cream (or heavy whipping cream) for this dish.
+Cream - you should use double cream (or heavy whipping cream) for this dish.
 As an alternative, you can use thick sour cream.
-I’ve made this dish many times, using either cream or sour cream, and both are equally delicious.
+I've made this dish many times, using either cream or sour cream, both are equally delicious.

 Cayenne pepper – this adds a touch of heat but is totally optional.